 Filming locations: South Africa

-The comedic story of Xi, a Kalahari bushman, who in his quest to return an evil object (a Coca-Cola bottle) to the Gods, encounters the perils and absurdity of modern civilization.
+The comedic story of Xi, a Kalahari bushman, who in his quest to return an evil object (a Coca-Cola bottle) to the Gods, encounters the perils and absurdity of modern civilisation.

-Funny but poignant, the movie is a tongue-in-cheek critique of modern civilization.
-There is so much we (so called) developed societies can learn from (so called) primitive natives.
+Funny but poignant, the movie is a tongue-in-cheek critique of modern civilisation.
+There is so much we (so-called) developed societies can learn from (so-called) primitive natives.

 28. The Legend of Tarzan (2016/6.2)

-Tarzan, living in his ancestral home in England, returns to the Congo to help protect the country he grew up in from the unlawful activities of King Leopold II.
+Tarzan, living in his ancestral home in England, returns to Congo-Kinshasa to help protect the country he grew up in from the unlawful activities of King Leopold II.
 Features Alexander Skarsgård as Tarzan (who, to look the part, underwent an incredible physical transformation) and Margot Robbie as Jane.